5 days in the life of an explorer: a Tao Philippines experience

 The Coron to El Nido route

 Arrived in Coron in the morning for the 8.30 am departure of the boat.
 (Note: this was not recommended as explorers needed to be there the night before to attend the briefing.)
 We quickly filled our dry bags with our most important stuff (think, what would be the last five items you’d bring with you when deserted on an island).
-The rest of our luggage had to be kept in a storage at the boat.
+The rest of our luggage had to be kept at a hidden storage on the boat.
 We met our expedition leader at the Tao office in Coron.
 It had taken us 30-40 minutes to get to town from the airport.
 We then headed to the port.
 In less than 15-20 minutes, we were out sailing.
 Five days of extreme adventure, doing nothing enjoying every bit.
-One important tip: always bring a mosquito spray, water and sunscreen.
+One important tip: always bring a mosquito spray, water jug and sunscreen.